 Numerous challenges come with taking care of someone.
 But regardless of those, there are millions of parents, children, siblings, partners, and friends who dedicate their lives to taking care of someone else.
 And in the process, they put their own lives on hold.
 Every day, they put someone’s well-being ahead of themselves while trying to be a good caregiver.

 With the job of caregiving, you will get a ton of hours in the waiting rooms of hospitals and hours of conversations with doctors.
-Being a good caregiver requires your full commitment every day, every week, every month – for years.
-It is about patience, about thinking twice about every minor issue, and about being able to be silent while you have the desire to scream from helplessness.
-And, trust us, you will feel helpless more than once as your loved one goes through tough moments, where you won’t be able to help them.
+Being a good caregiver requires your full commitment every day, every week, every month—for years.
+It is about patience, about thinking twice with every minor issue, and about being able to remain silent when you have the desire to scream from helplessness.
+And trust us, you will feel helpless more than once, as your loved one goes through tough moments where you won’t be able to help them.

 You will know that the job isn’t easy from the first day.
-All of the extra time from work will affect your finances.
-The dealings with medical insurance and rest of the paperwork that comes with taking a full-time care of someone will even affect your health.
-In all of this, you will find it hard to be the best person you can and also a better caregiver.
+All of the extra time away from work will affect your finances.
+Dealing with medical insurance and the rest of the paperwork that comes with taking full-time care of someone will even affect your health.
+In all of this, you will find it hard to be the best person you can be and also be a better caregiver.